trex-paxos/trex-paxos-jvm/README.md

 4. Provide enough documentation so that someone can carefully study the code, the tests, and the papers to verify this implementation with far less overall effort than it would take them to write any equivalent implementation.
 5. Explicitly explain the design decisions in this implementation.

-As of today, the proceeding list is aspirational.
-When the exhaustive tests are written, I will invite peer review and possibly offer a nominal bug bounty (which would be a folly I would surely come to regret instantly).

 The description below refers to server processes as "nodes" within a cluster.
 This helps to disambiguate the code running the algorithm from the physical server or host process.